deanturpin/superdean.com/README.md

 - Light oil for the quickest moving parts ([Moebius Syntalube 9010](https://www.cousinsuk.com/product/moebius-9010-syntalube)) -- outrageously expensive!
 - Grease for the high-friction metal-on-metal components ([Moebius 8300](https://www.cousinsuk.com/product/moebius-8300-all-purpose-favourite))
 - Oiler, fine (Bergeon red) -- for the jewels
-- Oiler, medium (Bergeon green) -- for the grease; go for the cheap ones to start with
+- Oiler, medium (Bergeon green) -- for the grease; go for the cheap oilers to start with

 I realise that suggesting using only two viscosities will cause some people to spit out their tea/beer, but _you have to start somewhere_.
 Also, Donald de Carlo